kylesureline/hangapp/readme.md

 - Added: The type of word (ie. noun) now displays under the word you're guessing
 - Change: Refactored AJAX call to use Fetch API
+- Change: Skip words that are 4 letters or shorter

 **Version 1.33**